The Witchstone

 Description

 “A rare jewel.
 A new classic in the fantasy genre.”
-Eoin Colfer, #1 New York Times bestseller, on Impyrium
+Eoin Colfer, #1 New York Times bestselling author, on Impyrium

 An unforgettable, high-stakes, laugh-out-loud funny novel, The Witchstone blends the merciless humor of The Good Place with the spellbinding fantasy of Neil Gaiman’s American Gods.